Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Zeolite is a natural mineral known to bind and excrete toxins from the body.
 Since skin health often starts in the gut, zeolite can cleanse the digestive tract and support your dog's immune system.
 By detoxifying the body, skin problems caused by internal stressors can be alleviated.

-STEINKRAFT Zeolite for dogs Blog: Everything you need to know about zeolite for dogs - especially during shedding
+STEINKRAFT Zeolite for dogs blog: Everything you need to know about zeolite for dogs - especially during shedding

 This combination of natural remedies gently supports shedding while promoting your dog's overall well-being.